Al-Injil: The Christian Gospel

 The world of today is a dangerous place!
 Daily we hear reports of war, suicide attacks and bloodshed.
 Millions of people in Muslim nations have been forced to flee their homes to become refugees.
 Hundreds of thousands have been killed in recent years in Syria and Iraq.
 These two nations, whose population is mostly Muslim have been torn apart by civil war.
-The Islamic State organization, or ISIL, has left a trail of destruction in Iraq and Syria.
+The Islamic State organization, or ISIL or ISIS, has left a trail of destruction in Iraq and Syria.

 You are welcome to explore some of the basic teachings of Bible-based Christianity on these pages.
 You will find answers to questions about following Jesus that a person with an Islamic background might want to ask.

 The Bible is the book that Christians study to find out about Jesus and his Kingdom that is to come.
 You will find links on this site to free Bibles that can be downloaded to your mobile phone, or can be read online using your phone or computer.

 Who is Jesus?

 Every man, woman and child on Earth is a “sinner”.
 That means that we all sin, it is part of our human nature to sin.
 We are all descended from the first human beings, Adam and Eve, and share their nature.
 Though created perfect, this couple chose to disobey God and became sinners.
 To sin means to fall short of God’s standard of conduct.
 It means that we have a tendency to lie, steal, murder and especially to resist God’s authority and disobey him.
 The result of our rebellion is that when we die we would forever be cut off, separated from God.
 But God had a plan to do away with these dire consequences.

 What Is The Bible?